-Our team of doctors are all specialists in General Practice and offer a wide range of experience and special interests to provide comprehensive medical care and services.
+The Doctors are all specialists in General Practice and offer a wide range of experience and special interests to provide comprehensive medical care and services.

-We work with GP Synergy to support GP Registrars through their General Practice training and are proud of the medical education we have provided to the doctors we have had at our Practice, some of whom have continued to work with us after completing their training requirements.
+We work with RACGP to support GP Registrars through their General Practice training and are proud of the medical education we have provided to the doctors we have had at our Practice, some of whom have continued to work with us after completing their training requirements.
 We also have medical students from The University of Sydney and Newcastle University Medical schools and enjoy teaching and providing medical experience for these students.
 We will always let you know if a medical student will be involved in your care.
 Please let us know if you would prefer not to have a medical student in your consultation with your doctor.

 We are experienced in providing both acute and chronic medical care and many of our doctors have special interests including skin cancer management, women’s health and musculoskeletal medicine.